 Abstract:

-In order to investigate the denitrification efficiency, nitrogen conversion pathways and corresponding microbial flora functions of bioelectrodes at different potentials, a sleeve-type bio-electrochemical system (BES) device with multiple working electrodes was constructed in this study.
+To investigate the denitrification efficiency, nitrogen conversion pathways and corresponding microbial flora functions of bioelectrodes at different potentials, a sleeve-type bio-electrochemical system (BES) device with multiple working electrodes was constructed in this study.
 Three different constant potentials including -0.3 V, -0.5 V and -0.7 V were applied to the working electrodes simultaneously.
-The results showed that the denitrification rates and current densities were 0.88 mg/(L·h) and 36.
-91 mA/m
+Results show that the denitrification rates and current densities are 0.88 mg/(L·h) and 36.91 mA/m

 Chryseobacterium (31.35%),